Tax guide

 US income taxes for married taxpayers filing jointly

-Married taxpayers in the US have the option of filing jointly, which often results in a lower tax liability compared to filing separately.
+Married taxpayers in the US can file jointly, which often results in a lower tax liability than filing separately.

 Taxable income ($) Tax rate (%)

-In contrast to the US system, the UK tax structure for individuals is characterized by fewer brackets.
-Key differences include:
+In contrast to the US system, the UK tax structure for individuals is characterized by fewer brackets and a simpler rate progression.
+Key differences include

-2. The basic rate of tax in the UK is 20%, which applies to income above the personal allowance and up to a higher threshold.
+• The basic tax rate in the UK is 20%, which applies to income above the personal allowance and up to £50,270 in England, Wales, and Northern Ireland.

-3. The UK has a higher rate of tax of 40% and an additional rate of tax of 45% for the highest earners.
+• The UK applies a higher rate of 40% and an additional rate of 45% for the highest earners (above £125,140), which start at lower income levels than the US top rates.

-While both the UK and US tax systems are progressive, the UK system has fewer brackets and a higher starting rate after the personal allowance.
+• While both systems are progressive, the UK (outside Scotland) has fewer income brackets and a higher starting rate after the allowance.

 UK vs. US corporate taxation